splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 Optionally you can:

 * To list any additional GCP service domain names that you want to monitor, use commas to separate domain names in the :strong:`Custom Metric Type Domains` field.
+For example, to obtain Apigee metrics, add ``apigee.googleapis.com``.

-   - For example, to obtain Apigee metrics, add ``apigee.googleapis.com``.
+   - For information on the available GCP metric domains refer to the official GCP docs at :new-page:`Google Cloud metrics <https://cloud.google.com/monitoring/api/metrics_gcp>`.

    - To learn about custom metric type domain syntax, see :new-page:`Custom metric type domain examples <https://dev.splunk.com/observability/docs/integrations/gcp_integration_overview#Custom-metric-type-domain-examples>` in the Splunk developer documentation.

 * If you select Compute Engine as one of the services to monitor, you can enter a comma-separated list of Compute Engine Instance metadata keys to send as properties.
 These metadata keys are sent as properties named ``gcp_metadata_<metadata-key>``.